Tips for troubleshooting Postfix Admin password validation

 // Password validation $CONF['password_validation'] = array( # '/regular expression/' => '$PALANG key (optional: + parameter)', '/.{4}/' => 'password_too_short 4', # minimum length 3 characters ←Let's use 4 characters this time # '/([a-zA-Z].*){3}/' => 'password_no_characters 3', # must contain at least 3 characters ←Comment this out # '/([0-9].*){2}/' => 'password_no_digits 2', # must contain at least 2 digits ←Comment this out too );

-Now you have changed the password validation.
+You have now successfully changed the password validation settings.

 0